fscorrupt/awesome-stars/README.md

 ## Shell

+- [winapps-org/winapps](https://github.com/winapps-org/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
+Hard fork of https://github.com/Fmstrat/
 - [EDDY7688/openvpn-over-icmp](https://github.com/EDDY7688/openvpn-over-icmp) - Deploy an OpenVPN server with TinyProxy and PingTunnel using Docker to bypass network restrictions.
 Easy setup for TCP/UDP connections. 🐙🚀
 - [Freetz-NG/freetz-ng](https://github.com/Freetz-NG/freetz-ng) - Freetz-NG firmware modification for ​AVM devices like FRITZ!Box
 - [bropat/hassio-eufy-security-ws](https://github.com/bropat/hassio-eufy-security-ws) - Official eufy-security-ws Home Assistant add-on repository